 4. Dredging for the purpose of increasing the water depth of an area or creating an artificial harbor or lagoon is not permitted.

-5. Dredging for the purpose of removing accumulated silt, sand or gravel behind an existing dock or within the confines of an existing structure is only permitted if all excavated materials are removed entirely from the lake and lakeshore areas and deposited so as to prohibit their reentry into the lake.
+5. Dredging for the purpose of removing accumulated silt, sand or gravel directly adjacent to an existing structure is only permitted with a variance if all excavated materials are removed entirely from the lake and lakeshore areas and deposited so as to prohibit their reentry into the lake.

-7. Dredging and/or filling is only permitted after August 15 when the lake is at low water, or a later date to minimize impact on public navigation.
+7. Dredging and/or filling, if permitted through a variance, is only allowed between August 15 and April 15 when the lake is at low water.

-9. Fill projects for the purpose of expanding existing land areas shall not be permitted.
+9. Fill projects for the purpose of expanding existing land areas are not permitted.

-10. Discharge of fill material directly into the lake shall not be permitted.
+10. Discharge of fill material directly into the lake is not permitted unless utilized as part of a permitted dynamic gravel breach installation.

-12. Permits for any dredging and filling may also be required by the department of natural resources and conservation and the U.S. army corps of engineers.
-A floodplain permit will be required from the local governing body.
+13. Permits for any dredging and filling may also be required by the department of natural resources and conservation and the U.S. army corps of engineers.
+A floodplain permit will be required.

 R. Utility Lines (Electrical, Sewer, Water, Wells):